by Meghan Fitzgerald

 Empathy, says author and expert Roman Krznaric, is “the art of stepping into the shoes of another person and seeing the world through their eyes.”
 It’s a craft that we learn and hone throughout life.
 It’s not sympathy or pity, but rather feeling with someone—actually understanding and feeling the emotions of another person, and responding accordingly.

 Developing empathy skills will prove essential in the long run for our kids.
-But did you know that empathy is a superpower that we can teach kids from early on—and one that can even help our kids get through this challenging time in history?
+But did you know that empathy is a superpower that we can teach kids from early on—and one that can even help our kids navigate the ups and downs of childhood and navigate the complexity in the world they'll grow up in?

-It’s not hard to agree that a world of people who understand their own emotions and the emotions of others is a world in which you’d prefer to live, empathy is our saving superpower.
+It’s not hard to agree that a world of people who understand their own emotions and the emotions of others is a world in which you’d prefer to live.
+In short, empathy is our saving superpower.
 It’s no surprise that our ability to connect and understand each other’s point of view leads to happiness and even better health.
-If our children have empathy, they can work with others to solve problems, whether confronted by a bully at school or coping with a pandemic that has isolated them from friends and family.
+If our children have empathy, they can work with others to solve problems, whether confronted by a bully at school, someone who thinks differently than they do, or just coping with big feelings that hit as they navigate their world and relationships.

 “Empathy is not a luxury for human beings; it is a necessity.
 We survive not because we have claws and not because we have fangs.
 We survive because we can communicate and collaborate.” —Daniel Seigel